-The peanut cactus (Echinopsis chamaecereus) is a branched cactus with finger-like stems that has clustering and trailing growth habits.
-This growth habit makes it a great choice for hanging baskets and planters.
-Each ribbed stem can grow up to 6 inches long and 0.5 inches in diameter and is covered in small white bristles.
+The peanut cactus (Echinopsis chamaecereus) is a branched cactus with finger-like stems that has a clustering and trailing growth habit.
+This growth habit makes it a great choice for hanging baskets.
+Each ribbed stem can grow up to 6 inches long and half an inch in diameter and is covered in small white bristles.

-While this cactus may look prickly, the bristles on the peanut cactus are actually relatively soft, although touching them still isn’t recommended as these fine bristles can still puncture the skin and cause discomfort.
-However, since the peanut cactus is soft it is easier to handle and grow than some of its spikier cacti relatives.
+While this cactus might look prickly, the spines on the peanut cactus are actually relatively soft, although touching them still isn’t recommended as these fine bristles can still puncture the skin and cause discomfort.
+However, because the peanut cactus is soft, it is easier to handle and grow than some of its spikier cacti relatives.

 The peanut cactus can be grown as a houseplant, but also grows well outdoors in frost-free climates.

 |Common Name||Peanut cactus|

 |Hardiness Zones||10a to 11b|

 The peanut cactus is a low-maintenance cactus that is easy to grow both indoors and outdoors.
 Native to Argentina, this mountain-dwelling cactus enjoys bright, sunny conditions and infrequent watering.
 While the peanut cactus cannot tolerate frost, it does require cooler winter temperatures in order to set buds for the following growing season.
 Healthy peanut cacti will display beautiful red-orange flowers in the late spring to early summer.